 Hamburger Helper: What’s Happening?

 Hamburger Helper, owned by General Mills, commanded 61 percent of the dinner mixes market as recently as a decade ago.
 As of 2016, however, that number had fallen to 40 percent, a decline of more than 20 percent.
-The company even dropped the “Hamburger” from its name to reflect the dropping popularity of beef after sales tanked 14 percent in 2012 alone.
+The company even dropped the “Hamburger” from some of its product to reflect the declining popularity of beef.
 General Mills doesn’t see robust growth prospects for this product going forward but hopes that value-oriented shoppers will continue to buy it.

 Chef Ettore “Hector” Boiardi came to America in 1914, and he started a business selling takeout meal kits — consisting of his popular take on spaghetti — that would lead to him launching the Chef Boiardi Food Company in 1928.
 Marketing wizards changed the spelling of his last name to make it phonetic, and it quickly became a standard canned food in America’s pantries.